 Uruk society is a lot more fluid, making this choice less important for them.

 The Old World Social Classes

 The Nobility of Sollundom is ancient and powerful, often descended from the Old Blood of the distant past.
 They are the landowners and governors of every nation of Sollundom, extending and maintaining their familial holdings down through generations.
-There is a level of interconnectedness and mutual respect that extends across borders, since the nobility know that they are outnumbered and retain their power mainly through terror of the Blood.
+There is a level of interconnectedness and mutual respect that extends across borders.
+Since the nobility know that they are outnumbered and retain their power mainly through

 The New World colony in Osterheim can serve as both a refuge and a step-stone for commoners.
-Commoners who’ve been cut off from society or are victims of violence or oppression might find safe haven and a new start in Osterheim.
-Alternatively, some might come to the New World to accrue wealth from new opportunities, stepping outside the rigid class structures of the Old World in the process.
-Others might even seek to use the colonial distance as a chance to challenge the status quo…
+Commoners can find a safe haven or new start in Osterheim.
+Especially if they have been victims of violence, oppression or are cut off from society.
+Alternatively, some might come to the New World to accrue wealth from new opportunities.
+And stepping outside the rigid class structures of the Old World in the process.

-The Founders and Early settlers of Charleston have worked hard to establish their lands and their status as an independent nation.
+The Founders and Early settlers of Charleston have worked hard.
+Both to establish their lands and their status as an independent nation.
 They have a vision for what they want this nation to become and they will fight to make it happen.
-As it was their backs on which the nation was built so it will be on their backs the nation will be carried.
-In difficult times they generally chose to support other founders over newcomers regardless of what skills or resources the newcomers may bring.
+In difficult times they generally chose to support other founders over newcomers.
+Regardless of what skills or resources the newcomers may bring.

 Word of the independent nation of Charleston has spread far and wide.
 The appeal of abandoning the shackles of the Old World welcomed by many who now voyage across the sea.
-Once there they have found they are not necessarily welcomed, as in the harsh environment with scarce resources the founders will preference their own concerns before those of the newcomers.
+Unwelcomed and in a harsh environment, newcomers will notice the fickle nature the founders often display towards them.
 When food is scarce they will force out extra mouths rather than seek to feed them.
-However there’s opportunity here for those willing to seize it.